zmbslyr/holberton-system_engineering-devops/0x00-shell_basics/README.md

 // Created by Mark Hedgeland on 1/29/2019
 //

-Script to display the full current working directory
+0: Script to display the full current working directory
+1: List all files in current directory